 Wavy or Smooth Coat

-F2 Goldendoodle puppies whose fur is more wavy or smooth inherit their coats from their Golden Retriever ancestors.
-Because they don’t have curls to keep their fur from shedding off, these puppies may shed a bit more than their curly-coated counterparts.
-However, you should only need to groom these F2 Goldendoodles about once a week to keep most of their fur out of your environment.
+F2 Goldendoodle puppies with fur that’s wavier or smoother inherit their coats from their Golden Retriever ancestors.
+Because they don’t have curls to keep their fur from shedding, these puppies may lose a bit more fur than their curly-coated counterparts.
+However, you should still only need to groom these F2 Goldendoodles about once a week to keep most of their fur out of your environment.
 Just like with F2 Goldendoodles with curly hair, it’s a good idea to get your Goldendoodle puppy with a wavy or smooth coat groomed every two to three months.

 Related Goldendoodle Articles: Improper Coat Goldendoodle and Furnishing and Best Dog Brush For a Goldendoodle.